Raj Koothrappali: Selective mutism

-Until the season six finale, Raj's principal characteristic is his inability to speak to or around unrelated women, a medical condition known as selective mutism.
+Until the season six finale, Raj's principal characteristic is his inability to speak to or around unrelated women, a form of a medical condition known as selective mutism.
 In the show, this was alluded to by Dr. Beverly Hofstadter, Leonard's mother.
 Raj also stated he has selective mutism in the episode "The Cornhusker Vortex".
 Raj is able to speak in the presence of women only when they are part of a crowd, if he drinks alcoholic beverages (or thinks he has), if he is under influence of other drugs, if he is unaware of their presence, or if the woman is deaf.
 He observes that this was an improvement over his previous affliction, in which the presence of women caused him to lose bladder control.
-He has no problem speaking to his mother, sisters, or other female relatives.
+He had no problem speaking to his mother, sisters, or other female relatives, which led them to dispute his difficulties.

 Until the end of the sixth season, Raj remains silent when Penny is present.
 Penny occasionally taunts him about this, saying such things as "Yo, Raj, talk to me".
-Raj sometimes whispers what he wants to say to Howard or Leonard, who then repeat his words or respond to his question out loud.
+Raj sometimes whispers what he wants to say to Howard or Leonard, who then repeats his words or responds to his question out loud.
 However, Howard sometimes uses the situation to amuse himself—for example, when he "confesses" on Raj's behalf that Raj had stalked Penny with binoculars, or when Sheldon calls Penny over to their table to silence Raj; Howard then refuses to act as a mouthpiece and tells Raj, "No no no, he won; Suck it up."
 In "The Dumpling Paradox", Leonard jokingly suggests cutting Raj in half so the group can play video games without Howard while Penny is in the room: Raj turns to Leonard (facing away from Penny) and responds, "Oh, sure, cut the foreigner in half.
 There's a billion more where he came from."
 Later, in "The Bat Jar Conjecture", Raj accidentally utters the words "good story", much to the surprise of his friends, but he immediately realizes Penny is there and covers his mouth with both hands.
 A recurring gag was for Raj to find himself left alone when his friends, in the company of Penny or another woman, make plans to go somewhere and Raj's mutism prevents him from speaking up to join in.